sirokode/doca/springboot-restful-webservices/README.md

 These two containers need to communicate together.
 Docker compose is useful for setting this up very easily.

 Note that with docker compose, you do not need to have docker swarm up.
-So any, VM with docker installed should work.
+So any VM with docker installed should work.

-NOTE: You will run into at least one problem when doing this, and i expect you to figure out what it is and fix it.
+NOTE: You will run into at least one problem when doing this, and I expect you to figure out what it is and fix it.

-There is a docker compose file, docker-compose.yml.
+There is a docker compose file provided, docker-compose.yml.
 This is the file you will run.

-This file defines the services, network and dependencies between the services:
+This file defines the services, network and dependencies between the two services:

 ## Services
 Two services are set up, mysqldb and springboot-restful-webservices